nagypeter/angular-node-creditscore/tutorials/change.application.md

 The commit triggers the build workflow.
 Change the browser window/tab to Oracle Container Pipelines and wait for the result.
 When the workflow completed click on the *functional-test* pipeline to check the test log.

+Please note you have two successful workflow runs because each commit triggered one.
+Usually developers use git client and commits more changes together which makes one run.
+It is not general to change the sources using Git Web UI which caused the multiple run.

 ![alt text](images/wercker.change.09.png)

 Scroll down and open the *Test Microservice* log.
 Please note the URL changes and the successful request what is confirmed by HTTP 200 response.